donghou-lab/donghou-lab.github.io/bio.md

 <hr>
 <b>Professional preparation:</b><br>
 &bull;&nbsp;I obtained my B.Eng. in Material Chemistry from Central South University, China in 2013.<br>
 &bull;&nbsp;I worked in <a href="https://www.chengnanobionics.org/">Dr. Wenlong Cheng</a>’s lab at Monash University, Australia from Dec.
-2012 to May.
-2013 as a visiting undergraduate student.<br>
+2012 to May 2013 as a visiting undergraduate student.<br>
 &bull;&nbsp;I obtained my Ph.D. in Materials Science and Engineering from North Carolina State University in 2017, under the supervision of <a href="https://www.mse.ncsu.edu/people/jljone21/">Dr. Jacob Jones</a>.<br>
 &bull;&nbsp;After graduation, I had a short stay in the Scandinavia region, working as a postdoctoral fellow at Norwegian University of Science and Technology (NTNU) under the supervision of <a href="https://www.ntnu.edu/employees/mari-ann.einarsrud">Dr. Mari-Ann Einarsrud</a>.<br>
 &bull;&nbsp;I did my postdoctoral training at Virginia Tech under the guidance of <a href="https://thelinlabatvt.weebly.com/pi.html">Dr. Feng Lin</a> during 2019-2022.<br>
 &bull;&nbsp;I worked as a Research Assistant Professor at University of Louisiana at Lafayette with <a href="https://www.linkedin.com/in/xiao-dong-zhou-b808a7159/">Dr. Xiao-Dong Zhou</a>.<br>
 &bull;&nbsp;In 2024, I went back to the Carolinas and joined Clemson University. <strong>I’m thankful for all the mentorship I received.</strong><br>
 &bull;&nbsp;I collaborate with several national laboratories, domestic and international institutions, and companies.
-The research has been supported by multiple funding agencies (e.g., NSF, DOE, and NASA).<br>
+My research has been supported by multiple funding agencies (e.g., NSF, DOE, and NASA).<br>
 <br>
 <b>Some quotes I collected:</b><br>
 &bull;&nbsp;Make mistakes, quickly.<br>